Industry leader Kristen Keats of Breakaway Bookkeeping shares her expertise.

 1. Hold a Weekly Marketing Meeting

-Setting aside time to evaluate what you’ve been doing and build new skills is a great way to develop a marketing plan.
+Setting aside time to evaluate what you’ve been doing and build new skills is a great way to develop a marketing strategy.

 At Breakaway, my team holds a weekly meeting called Marketing and More.
 We go over updates on audience engagement, troubleshoot marketing tactics, and share resources.
 Occasionally, we’ll invite outside experts to speak on topics such as LinkedIn profile building, or how to lead an effective Zoom meeting.

-It’s important to recognize that no marketing effort is “one and done.”
+It’s important to recognize that marketing efforts are never “one and done.”
 Consistency and persistence are essential in order to attract potential clients.
 Hold yourself and your team accountable by creating an ongoing conversation around your marketing strategy.

 2. Start Networking, Whatever That Means for You

 The word “networking” can strike fear into the heart of even the most seasoned accountant.
-But networking, especially in the midst of a global pandemic, can look different to everyone.
+But that doesn’t necessarily mean have to mean hitting up all the networking events in your area.

-You should feel empowered to reconsider what networking looks like for you—it might be grabbing coffee with an old friend, chatting with another business owner, or joining your neighborhood’s Facebook group.
+You should feel empowered to reconsider what networking looks like for you—it might be grabbing coffee with an old friend, chatting with another business owner, or joining an accounting organization.
 Networking takes place anytime you tell someone about your profession.

 3. Re-Share Impactful Content

-When my team started to create a marketing strategy for Breakaway, I remember being advised to produce multiple new pieces of content every week.
+When my team started to create a marketing strategy for Breakaway, I remember being advised to produce multiple new pieces of content every week as part of a digital marketing strategy.
 It seemed like an impossible task.
 But when I considered that I was already consistently re-sharing great online content produced by my colleagues, it wasn’t so overwhelming.

 If you’re not sure where to look for the kind of content that will speak to your small business clients, here are my suggestions: